JSSan97/ECS7016P-Assessment-3D/README.md

 Static class for settings.
 Currently has settings for colours of tiles.

 ## Tile
 Class that when instantiated, creates a tile or 'cube' object based on the parameters set in the constructor.
+Agents interact with tiles in the game (see Interactive Agents section).

 # Interactive Agents